MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-update-nc-server-certificate.md

 ## Before you start

- Ensure that you create a new SSL certificate with the existing network controller's REST name.
+ Before you start, ensure that you create a new SSL certificate with the existing network controller's REST name.
 [Learn more](sdn-controller.md#set-up-the-security-certificates).

 ## Update the server certificate

+To update the server certificate, follow these steps

 1. If the certificate is self-signed, do the following: